 - 70% of all steel, aluminum, and glass used in the production of the automobile must originate in North America.

-- Part content will be divided up into core, principal, and complimentary parts with content requirements of 75%, 65%, and 60% respectively.
+- Part content will be divided up into core, principal, and complementary parts with content requirements of 75%, 65%, and 60% respectively.

 - 40% of an automobile and 45% of a light truck must be produced using an average labor wage of $16/hour.